Azure/azure-quickstart-templates/sas-9.4m7-VA-MPP/README.md

     * jump_IP IP address
     * SAS Visual Analytics URL
     * SAS Studio URL
+    * SAS Environment Manager
-6. Navigate to the SAS Visual Analytics and SAS Studio URLs.
+6. Navigate to the SAS Visual Analytics, SAS Studio, and SAS Environment Manager URLs.
 Log in as *sasadm@saspw*.
 Enter the password that you specified for the SAS Administration Password value [here](#azureportal).

 <a name="smc"></a>
 ### Running SAS Management Console